-For a limited time, the story that inspired the film can be downloaded through the film website. http://GWArmyAndMe.com
+The story that inspired the film can be downloaded through the film website. http://GWArmyAndMe.com

 Michael Dooling is an author and illustrator of educational children’s books about important periods in American History.
 One of his books, George Washington’s Army and Me, is being adapted for a feature film.
 We asked him about his work, the book, and the movie.

 You’ve produced a line of children’s books and workbooks dealing with different periods in American history.
 Tell us a little bit about your work and your process for developing these stories.